Last Updated on June 1, 2022 by Thinkster

 Eventually, we want each child to become an Accomplished Thinker!

 To get to this level, students will learn to explain why a formula works, not just how to fill it in.
 They’ll also be able to explain the logic behind the steps they use to define concepts and solve for solutions.
 The Thinkster Math program also helps students become fluent in solving problems when they get exposed to multiple strategies that are provided in the attached video tutorials that come along with every worksheet.
-The multiple-strategies also use the Singapore Math methods to solve different math problems.
+The multiple strategies also use the Singapore Math teaching methods to solve different math problems.

 Students will learn to ask themselves questions to solve problems logically, such as:

 Unlike math help websites that use a one-size-fits-all approach for math classes at set grade levels, Thinkster lesson plans and worksheets get harder as your student’s understanding and critical thinking develops.

 Parents and math tutors at learning centers both have a big disadvantage when it comes to correcting homework.

 Because, unless you’re sitting there watching them do it, you cannot really see how your child is working through problems and arriving at their answers.